CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 ## Part 5: Radix Sort (Extra Credit) (+10)

 Add an additional module to the `stream_compaction` subproject.
 Implement radix sort using one of your scan implementations.
+Add tests to check its correctness.

 ## Write-up